 The Rite of Christian Initiation of Adults (RCIA) process provides the opportunity for those interested in the Catholic Faith to learn more and to determine if they wish to become Catholic.
-Adult Catholics who have not received First Communion, Reconciliation, or Confirmation and others who simply wish to renew or return to their faith or to be sponsor for adults on this faith journey are encouraged to contact Becky Nash for more information at (920) 421-3332 or click here to email.
+Adult Catholics who have not received First Communion, Reconciliation, or Confirmation and others who simply wish to renew or return to their faith or to be sponsor for adults on this faith journey are encouraged to contact the Parish Office for more information at (920) 868-3241 or Click Here to email.

 Details and Frequently Asked Questions regarding RCIA